maughmer/react-project-manager/README.md

 I updated the vite config to run on port 4200, simply because I'm accustomed to using that port for running dev versions of Angular apps.

+## Other

+The current version of the app doesn't use forms, as I haven't yet reached that section of the React course.
+For the moment, I'm using refs to get data from what few fields there are in the app.